marius-florea/nn-zero-to-hero/README.md

 **Lecture 1: The spelled-out intro to neural networks and backpropagation: building micrograd**

 Backpropagation and training of neural networks.
+A base Value class is created containing basic operations like addition, multiplication and so on.
+The Value class is then used in the Neuron class, the Layer and the MLP( Multi Layer Perceptron ) class.
+Everything is done manually the calculus for the backward pass, the gradients for each operation.
 Assumes basic knowledge of Python and a vague recollection of calculus from high school.

 - [YouTube video lecture](https://www.youtube.com/watch?v=VMj-3S1tku0)
 - [Jupyter notebook files](micrograd)